'Let Them Play': Frustrated Parents, Students Rally Outside Archdiocese Of Philadelphia Over Cancelation Of Fall Sports

 “Maybe they thought they were speaking for us but after thousands of people have joined our site, they’re not speaking for us,” organizer Richard McFillin said.
 “We want our voices to be heard, we want them to know everybody’s playing.
 Everybody’s playing except Philadelphia, Philadelphia Archdiocese, Philadelphia Public Schools.”

-Mother of an athlete, Dawn Hoeger, said, “There was no communication with us.
+“There was no communication with us.
 We have a schedule.
 We were sent a schedule, what we’re going to play, it’s on my calendar.
 The girls have been training for a month now.
-You know, and then it just came down like a ton of bricks.”
+You know, and then it just came down like a ton of bricks,” she said.

 The Archdiocese tells Eyewitness News they respect the concerns of its parents but it will not be revisiting the decision and it will not be reversed.